kmartinez/wot-marketing/material/wot_explainer_notes.md

     - Imaging showing high-speed development, maybe playing off "sprint" (eg show developers running down a track)
 * Comments:
     - Alternatives given have both gender-neutral language (using plurals) and fix some English issues
+    - KM - it does make more sense to point out they can integrate quickly and use their web skills for the rest

 ## Scene 12
 ![Scene12](script_images/Scene12.png)